snyk/kubernetes-monitor/README.md

 The Snyk monitor (`kubernetes-monitor`) requires some minimal configuration items in order to work correctly.

-As with any k8s deployment, the `kubernetes-monitor` runs within a single namespace.
+As with any Kubernetes deployment, the `kubernetes-monitor` runs within a single namespace.
 If you do not already have access to a namespace where you want to deploy the monitor, you can run the following command to create one:
 ```shell
 kubectl create namespace snyk-monitor